ryanslikesocool/NSMetadataToolbox/Sources/NSMetadataToolbox/Documentation.docc/Articles/CustomAttributeKeyProcessing.md

 			NSMetadataItemContentTypeKey
 		}

-		// The associated `Value` type is inferred from
+		// The associated `Output` type is inferred
-		// this function's return type.
+		// from the function's return type.
 		func process(_ input: NSMetadataItem) throws -> UTType {
-			// Retrieve the `attributeValue` from `NSMetadataItem`.
+			// Retrieve the `attributeValue` from the given `NSMetadataItem`. guard
-			guard
 				let attributeValue: Any = input.value(forAttribute: Self.attributeKey)
 			else {